 - wonton wrappers

-- deli corned beef
+- deli corned beef thinly sliced

-- cream cheese room temp
+- cream cheese, room temp

 - sauerkraut, drained well

-- Swiss cheese slices
+- Swiss cheese shredded

 - cooking spray